eyal0/Chicken-story/README.md

 Again, **Microsoft is not a bunch of dummies**.
 They know that you're going to try to click `Adopt me` on each image and get the right answer.
 So what they do is invalidate the puzzle **and** all the adoption links after the first time that you click adopt me.
 So you only get one answer.

-My idea was to write a program to collect all the info and make a mapping from image to number: 0 means unknown, 1 means dog, 2 means cat.
-I called The Harvester in keeping with the Chicken/farmer theme.
+My idea was to write a program to do it a lot and gather a mapping from image to number: 0 means unknown, 1 means dog, 2 means cat.
+I called The Harvester in keeping with the chicken/farmer theme.

 Each attempt went pretty quickly but I didn't know how many pets I needed to learn.
 The Asirra website claimed 3.1 million.
-Was it really?
+Was it really 3.1 million?

 # Inverse birthday paradox